Verified Labels

 Some/Weak Evidence

-Regardless of the source claim, the content might support the commission of a war crime or human rights violation, but more information is needed.
+Regardless of the source claim, the content of the bulletin might support the commission of a war crime or human rights violation, but more information is needed.

 Strong Evidence

-Regardless of the source claim, the content strongly supports the commission of a war crime or violation of human rights law.
+Regardless of the source claim, the content of the bulletin strongly supports the commission of a war crime or a violation/s of human rights law.

 Content

-These labels characterize the content of the documentation.
+These labels are used to "characterize" the content of the documentation.

 INFO